klb2/bounds-secrecy-outage/README.md

 * `bounds_main_csit.py` and `bounds_no_csit.py`: Python modules that contain
   the functions for Rayleigh fading for the scenarios of perfect main CSIT and only statistical CSIT.
+* `monte_carlo_simulations_main_csit.py` and
+  `monte_carlo_simulations_no_csit.py`: Python modules that contain the functions to estimate the secrecy outage probability using Monte Carlo simulations.
+* `bounds_secrecy_rate_main_csit.py`: Python module to calculate the eps-outage secrecy rate for Rayleigh fading channels with perfect main CSIT.
 * `full_outage_main_csit.py` and `full_outage_no_csit.py`: Python modules that
   contain the functions for Rayleigh fading for the alternative, pessimistic secrecy outage definition.